 How accurate are your estimates?

 An estimate is just that; an estimation of construction costs for your home.
 It is impossible to factor in everything that can occur during construction.
-The more we know about your material selections and design taste, the closer we can get to an actual building cost.
-However, unexpected things happen when building and changes in your ideas will affect the accuracy of our original estimate to the final construction cost.
+The more we know about your building location, material selections and design taste, the closer we can get to an actual building cost.
+However, unexpected things happen when building, such as fluctuating material costs, and changes in your ideas will also affect the accuracy of our original estimate to the final construction cost.
 Also, when you meet with us initially, it is hard to give an accurate estimate without having finalized house plans.
 A "ballpark number" per square foot may be significantly different once we see the house plans you desire to build.
 So in summary, our estimates are much more accurate when we have a 1) finalized set of house plans, 2) know the location you're going to build, 3) know your design selections and 4) no changes are made during construction.

 Is land included in the estimate or price per square foot?